Farama-Foundation/Minigrid/docs/content/create_env_tutorial.md

         return "grand mission"
 ```

-First, we need to create a class the inherits from `MiniGridEnv`, we call our class `SimpleEnv`.
-Then, we define a mission space, the recommended way to do it is to define a static function
+First, we need to create a class that inherits from `MiniGridEnv`, we call our class `SimpleEnv`.
+Then, we define a mission space, the recommended way to do it is to define a static function.

 ```python
 @staticmethod